-When it comes to market share for smartphones, Android out passes by far every competition in terms of number of shipped phones.
-Given that those phones are costly, and that they usually contain a lot of personal information, users can’t afford losing them.
+When it comes to market share for smartphones, Android out passes by far every competition in terms of the number of shipped phones.
+Given that those phones are costly, and that they usually contain a lot of personal information, users can’t afford to lose them.
 If you look at the Android Market, you can find a lot of applications that will help you manage a lost Android phone.
 The goal of this article is to poll how-to-hide-ip users about your favorite app when it comes to securing your Android phone.
 What is the best phone locator?

 What to expect from a locator app?

 But let’s see first some of the features that you can expect from the best phone locator app that will help you track your Android phone should it be lost.